elastic/rally-tracks/tsdb_k8s_queries/README.md

 This is done by concurrently indexing while the searches are ran.
 By lowering the `index.search.idle.after` setting from 30s (which is the default) to 1s.
 And force fully reducing the query load, so that one search gets executed every 3 seconds.

+When the data sets are updated.
+The `end_time` constant and `time_intervals` dictonary in `operations/default.json` file must be updated.
+The `end_time` should match with the `@timestamp` field of latest document in the data files.
+Note that this timestamp should be the same for both pod and container k8s data sets.
+The `time_intervals` dictonary control for each search request template fixed interval used in date_histogram and the range query on the `@timestamp` field.
+The timestamp the dictonary value entry need to be updated based on what the `end_time` has been set.
+For example the value for `15_minutes` key the timestamp shoud be `end_time` - 15 minutes.
+Note that Kibana doesn't use dath math and therefor these queries don't use that too.
+This to emulate production as close as possible.

 ### Generation of data

 New Corpora data can be generated with the help of [Elastic-integration-corpus-generator-tool How_to_Guide](https://github.com/elastic/observability-dev/blob/main/docs/infraobs/cloudnative-monitoring/dev-docs/elastic-generator-tool-with-rally.md).